 To approximate reionization effects, the \Rom\ simulations include a cosmic UV background \citep{Haardt12} with self-shielding from \citet{Pontzen08}.
 The simulations implement primordial cooling for neutral and ionized H and He.
 This cooling is calculated from H and He line cooling \citep{Cen92}, photoionization, radiative recombination \citep{Black81,Verner96}, collisional ionization rates \citep{Abel97}, and bremsstrahlung radiation.
 Although the \Rom\ simulations are high resolution, they lack the ability to resolve the multiphase interstellar medium (ISM) or track the creation and annihilation of molecular hydrogen.
-It has been shown that simulating metal-line cooling at low resolution and without the presence of molecular hydrogen physics can lead to over cooling in spiral galaxies \citep{Christensen14}, thus the simulations do not include high-temperature metal line cooling (see \citet{RomC} for more details on this omission).
-Low-temperature metal line cooling is implemented following \citet{Bromm01}.
+It has been shown that simulating metal-line cooling at low resolution and without the presence of molecular hydrogen physics can lead to overcooling in spiral galaxies \citep{Christensen14}, thus the simulations do not include high-temperature metal-line cooling (see \citet{RomC} for more details of this omission).
+Low-temperature metal-line cooling is implemented following \citet{Bromm01}.

 Star formation (SF) in the \Rom\ simulations is a stochastic process governed by sub-grid models.
 In simulations of this resolution \citep{Stinson06}, SF is regulated by parameters that determine the physical requirements for gas to become star forming, the efficiency of the SF, and the coupling of supernova (SN) energy to the ISM: \begin{itemize} \item Gas must have a minimum density of n$_{\text{SF}}=0.2\text{ cm}^{-3}$ and a temperature of no greater than T$_{\text{SF}}=10^4$ K in order to form stars. \item The probability $p$ of a star particle forming from a gas particle with dynamical time $t_{\text{dyn}}$ is given by: